harrietjeon/harrietjeon.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Predoctoral Fellow at the Tobin Center at Yale University.
+My name is Harriet Jeon.
+I am currently a Predoctoral Fellow at the Tobin Center at Yale University.

-I am interested in research in the intersection between industrial organization and health economics.
+I am interested in research at the intersection of industrial organization and health economics.
 Prior to Yale, I worked as an Analyst at Analysis Group in the Boston office.